KasparEtter/ef1p/pages/internet/internet.md

 is that the router also has to replace the checksums on the transport layer and handle potential [fragmentation](#maximum-transmission-unit) on the network layer.

-From a security perspective, Network Address Translation has the desirable side effect that the router now also acts as a [firewall](#firewall), blocking all unsolicited incoming traffic.
+From a security perspective, network address translation has the desirable side effect that the router now also acts as a [firewall](#firewall), blocking all unsolicited incoming traffic.
 This breaks symmetric end-to-end connectivity, though.